teleprint-me/lehmer.c/docs/lehmer/Parallel-Arithmetic.md

 ### Key Issues in Multi-threading Number Generation

 1. **Sequential Dependence**:
    Each seed relies on the previous seed in the sequence.
-For example, to compute $z_n$, you must know $z_{n-1}$.
+For example, to compute $z_n$, we must know $z_{n-1}$.
 This creates a strict chain of dependencies that prohibits fully independent thread execution.

 2. **Unknown Initial Seed**:
    The starting seed $z_0$ is critical for all future computations.
 In a single-threaded system, this is trivial, but in a multi-threaded or distributed context, each thread either needs access to the original seed or an independent seed, leading to synchronization and potential performance bottlenecks.